 Check out easy-to-read articles and helpful resources on auto-related topics and consumer justice issues.

-Our comic offers tips and insights for purchasing a used car with confidence.
+Our comic offers tips and insights for navigating different debt collection tactics with confidence.

 After two years of strong advocacy by OCJ and our partners, the Family Financial Protection Act (FFPA) passed in 2024 with bipartisan support.
 The FFPA offers hope to countless families, allowing them to meet basic needs while addressing unowed or incorrect debt through improved exemptions and collection practices.
 OCJ will continue to prioritize debt-related consumer issues, protecting families as they recover from debt and safeguarding against predatory financial practices.